 After the free breakfast (which was more like a joke, but apart from that the hostel was really nice), I wanted to explore the city a bit.
 But it was raining a lot and I had seen the main attractions of Singapore – like Marina Bay Sands and Gardens by the Bay – already when I had a stopover here 3 years earlier.
 So my motivation was not the best.
 When the sun came out for a bit I went out anyway, walked along the Singapore River to the Bayfront.

-While I crossed the Spiral Bridge the on and off drizzle turned into pouring rain again.
+While I crossed the Spiral Bridge, the on and off drizzle turned into pouring rain again.
 I sought shelter under the beams of the bridge, but as the rain got stronger I had to sprint into the next shopping center to avoid getting soaked completely.
 I strolled around

 and had lunch in the food court

-there before taking the MRT back to Chinatown.
+before taking the MRT back to Chinatown.
 I had a relaxed afternoon.
 Later I met 2 Swedish guys in the common room and in the evening we went to the Raffles City Shopping Center to have dinner in the food court there.

 For desert we went to the lower fancier food court a few floors down.

 After returning to the hostel a Dutch guy (Rocky) from my dorm joined in and we went to the Archipelago Brewery Bar for a drink.
 They had a dice game going on.
 If you won you got a drink for free, if you lost you had to buy a big whiskey cocktail.
 Three of us played and we all lost.

 So I got that instead of the beer I had planned to drink.
 Around the hostel there was not much more going on so we went to one of the bars along the river.

 Next morning after breakfast and checking out, I went with Rocky by MRT to the MacRitchie Park where we walked around the lake and did the Tree Top Walk.